Finney's Cafeteria: Construction and early tenants

-Preservation
+Preservation and modern use

-In 1975, Finney's Cafeteria was listed as Los Angeles Historic Cultural Monument #137, and in 1979, when the Broadway Theater and Commercial District was added to the National Register of Historic Places, Finney's Cafeteria was listed as a contributing property in the district.
+In 1975, Finney's Cafeteria was listed as Los Angeles Historic Cultural Monument No. 137, and in 1979, when the Broadway Theater and Commercial District was added to the National Register of Historic Places, Finney's Cafeteria was listed as a contributing property in the district.
 The building underwent a seismic retrofit in the 1980s, which amongst other changes sealed the building's upper-story windows.